nickdasilva8/cy_full_stack_app/README.md

       DATABASE_URL="postgresql://cy_local_db_user:cy_local_db_pass@localhost:5432/cy_local_db"
     ```
 - `docker-compose up`
-  - spins up a postgres DB in a container
+  - spins up a postgres DB in a container for your local app to connect to
-- `npx prisma migrate dev`
+- `pre-condition`
-  - This will setup the tables in the DB you're running with docker-compose.
+  - migrates the DB
-- `npx prisma db seed`
-  - This will seed the gender data into the DB
+  - Seeds the DB
-- `npm run test`
-  - just to make sure
+  - runs tests
 - `npm run dev`
+- app will be available on http://localhost:3000

 ## npm scripts